vda-lab/vda-lab.github.io/_posts/2019-10-31-lambda-architecture.md

   AND timestamp < 20191101 );
 {% endhighlight %}

-We actually have set up a local database to keep track of employee status and other information at the department.
-This _relational_ database very much adheres to the lambda architecture paradigm.
+We have actually set up a local database to keep track of employee status and other information at the department.
+Although it is a relational database, it very much adheres to the lambda architecture paradigm.
 Here's how (a very small part of) it is set up:
 - Everything revolves around _hiring contracts_ (i.e. information about when someone is hired, paid by which project, when the contract ends, etc).
 One person can have many consecutive contracts, for example when it's a yearly contract that gets renewed.
 - Information about the _individual_ relates to their name, address, office number, work phone number, etc. Important: we do _not_ remove an individual from this table when they leave the university.
 - We compute a view _v-current-individuals_ which - for each individual - checks if they have a current contract.
 This view therefore acts as the serving layer, as it is the one that we will actually query.